 Browse our Frequently Asked Questions below.
 The answers to many questions can be found elsewhere in the help documentation.
+Free text search is also available.
 Can’t find what you are looking for?
 Email firstname.lastname@example.org.

 Creating an Account

 Is there a charge for creating an account?

 - No, it is free to create an account and use HydroShare.

 How do I create an account?